Thursday, May 31, 2012

 - Hover over a translated sentence to display the original text

 - Click on 'Contribute a better translation'

-This new experimental feature is currently free of charge.
+This new experimental feature is currently available without payment.
 We hope this feature, along with Translator Toolkit and the Translate API, can provide a low cost way to expand your reach globally and help to break down language barriers.